Florida Institute of Technology Distance Learning

 Army Logistician: Florida Tech Logistics Degree adds Concentration.

-The Master of Science degree in Logistics Management with a concentration in Humanitarian Disaster Relief Logistics will be offered through Florida Tech's Virtual Campus giving students an option for distance learning.
-The degree is also taught at four Florida Tech extended campus sites: Fort Lee, Alexandria and the Hampton Roads area in Virginia; and Redstone Arsenal in Alabama.
+The Master of Science degree in Logistics Management with a concentration in Humanitarian Disaster Relief Logistics will be offered through Florida Tech's Virtual Site giving students an option for distance learning.
+The degree is also taught at four Florida Tech Extended Studies sites: Fort Lee, Eglin, Quantico (National Capital Region) and the Hampton Roads area in Virginia; and Redstone Arsenal in Alabama.
 Read more...

 Florida Tech participates in the Southern Regional Education Board's Electronic Campus.